1. How Much Does a Will Cost? We Just Want Something Simple.

 4. How do I Make a Will?

 Contact us.
 We promise to make it easy for you to write your Will and give you the best advice.
-Remember, initial meetings are free.
+Remember, initial 30 minute consultations (telephone or online video call) are free.

 5. Do I Need to Come to Your Office to Make a Will?

-Not always but making a Will is very important and face to face conversations are usually the best.
+Not always but making a Will is very important and face to face conversations are usually the best – an online video call is a good way to get started.
 Sometimes we visit clients at their own home and as this usually involves more time our charges will generally be higher to cover this.
 You must say what will be best for you and we will always try and help.

 6. Do you advise about Inheritance Tax when I Make my Will?